The Mechanism of Prediction Head in Non-contrastive Self-supervised Learning: Introduction

 Nevertheless, our experiments in \myref{fig:identity-init-performance}{Figure} and \myref[b]{fig:pred-head-trajectory-1}{Figure} show that even if we initialize the prediction head using a symmetric matrix (identity), \textbf{the trainable prediction head can be very asymmetric at the early training stage when the encoder network learn most of its features}.
 Moreover, \myref[b]{fig:pred-head-trajectory-1}{Figure} demonstrates that the prediction heads in CIFAR-10 and CIFAR-100 experiments do not converge to a symmetric matrix.
 In accord with these experiments, our theory suggests that the prediction head cannot converge to a symmetric matrix before the encoder network has successfully learned all the features.
 Moreover, the theory in \cite{wang2021towards} cannot distinguish between learning complete collapsed (zero) solutions and learning dimensional collapsed ones, therefore cannot explain why the prediction can help avoid the dimensional collapse.
 Actually, in the presence of feature imbalance (e.g., \(\E_{x_1}x_1x_1^{\top}\) has huge eigen-gap), the symmetric prediction head in \eqref{eqdef:symmetric-pred-head} is also likely to collapse into a rank-one matrix where \(W\) focus on learning the largest eigenvector of the covariance \(\E_{x_1}x_1x_1^{\top}\).

 The differences between our results and \cite{wang2021towards}‘s are in that we are based on nonlinear network architecture and a trainable prediction head.
-Indeed, our theory and experiments in \myref{fig:synthetic-experiment}{Figure} show that when feature imbalance happens (which is very common in vision datasets, see \cite{chen2021intriguing}), training a nonlinear network would cause discrepancies in the learning pace between different neurons.
-We proved that {by learning to become asymmetric}, the trainable prediction head can leverage such discrepancies and creates the substitution effect (see \myref{lem:3-substitute}{Lemma}) and the acceleration effect (see \myref{lem:4-accelerate-effect}{Theorem}).
+Indeed, our theory and experiments in \myref{fig:synthetic-experiment}{Figure} show that when feature imbalance happens (which is very common in vision datasets \cite{chen2021intriguing}), training a nonlinear network would cause discrepancies in the learning pace between different neurons.
+We proved that {by becoming asymmetric}, the trainable prediction head can leverage such discrepancies and creates the substitution effect (see \myref{lem:3-substitute}{Lemma}) and the acceleration effect (see \myref{lem:4-accelerate-effect}{Theorem}) to help feature learning.
 We believe this proves that {asymmetry is the key to explaining the implicit bias of the trainable prediction head} and our results establish the {symmetry-breaking mechanism of the prediction head} in non-contrastive learning.

 \paragraph{The role of stop-gradient and output-normalization.} The seminal work \cite{chen2021exploring} gave empirical results showing that stop-gradient operation is essential for avoiding the collapsed solutions.
 It is discussed in the theory of \citet{tian2021understanding} that without the stop-gradient, the linear network will learn the zero (constant) solution. \cite{wang2021towards} also incorporated the stop-gradient into their theory, but they did not explain why stop-gradient is necessary for their setting.
 We provide a different perspective about why stop-gradient and output normalization (together) are necessary for non-contrastive learning.
 We proved in our setting, that {the stop-gradient and output-normalization together can turn the features substituted via the prediction head into a factor in the gradient of the slower learning neurons, thereby creating the acceleration effect}.
 If either one of these components is missing, the acceleration effect of the prediction head will not happen and all neurons in the network will focus on learning the strongest feature.
 Formal arguments will be given in \myref{sec:accelerate}{Section}.